1. Picking the philosophy

 I wanted to make the product less reliant upon third parties, and that includes in what the product is designed to do.

-It would be ridiculous to not use the product for the product documentation, being that it is for building websites, but I extended that to add whatever functionality I would need to support the product, as long as they didn't introduce new dependencies.
+It would be ridiculous to not use the product for the product documentation, being that it is for building websites, but I extended that to add whatever functionality I would need to support the product, as long as they did not introduce new dependencies.
 I figured that if I needed them, many others would find them useful.
 That includes being able to be used for online help and even fancy formatting for buttons for prominent calls to action.
 The procedure article layout and functionality is something I originally developed for use in Windows help 25 years ago, and used in many contracts since.

 I had considered adding appointment booking with PayPal integration, which is what I had already done simply with a previous site.
 However, PayPal is not really suitable for an international product, as it involves manually setting up and maintaining multiple tax rates.
 A quick search turned up over 20 online booking sites doing almost exactly the same thing, while also handling payments, so I did not need to reinvent the wheel there.
 I think when it comes to handling money, people are more trusting in a large centralised payment gateway subject to government scrutiny than a small website.